ECGen/comgen/src/scrl_report.md

 -   Grass %,continuous,0 to 100,Percent cover of grass inside quadrat
 -   Branches %,continuous,0 to 100,Percent cover of branches on ground inside quadrat
--   Distance,continuous,0 to 100,"Distance from main trunk, converted to
+-   Distance,continuous,0 to 100,“Distance from main trunk, converted to
-    percent of crown radius at that azimuth"
+    percent of crown radius at that azimuth”
 -   Azimuth,continuous,0 to 360,Compass direction from main trunk
 -   Slope,continuous,0 to 90,Topographical steepness
 -   Aspect,continuous,0 to 360,Compass direction of slope